-LIVESTRONG at the YMCA offers people affected by cancer a safe, supportive environment to participate in physical activity.
+LIVESTRONG at the YMCA offers adults affected by cancer a safe, supportive environment to participate in physical activity.
 Class size is limited to 12 people for each 12-week session.

 All participants receive a free YMCA membership for the duration of the program.
-Currently, LIVESTRONG is available at the Desert Foothills, Scottsdale/Paradise Valley and Yuma YMCA branches.
+Currently, LIVESTRONG at the YMCA is available at the Desert Foothills, Scottsdale/Paradise Valley and Yuma YMCA branches.

 When Zangara called about the program, she spoke with Jack White, a personal trainer at the Scottsdale/Paradise Valley YMCA.
-He became a certified LIVESTRONG trainer after his wife got breast cancer.
-She was in his first LIVESTRONG class.
+He became a certified LIVESTRONG at the Y trainer after his wife got breast cancer.
+She was in his first LIVESTRONG at the YMCA class.